Moody's Q2 2021 Earnings Call Transcript

 Analyst at Huber Research Partners

-My other question I want to ask, what's your outlook for RMBS, CMBS and CLOs as you sort of think out here over the next year given the strength you've seen here and the added stock of bank loans output, please?
+Thank you for that.
+My other question I wanted to ask, what's your outlook for RMBS, CMBS, and CLOs as you sort of think out here over the next year given the strength you've seen here and the added stock of bank loans out there, please?

 Rob Fauber